nxskok/pasias/docs/17-survival-analysis.md

 (b) Create a suitable response variable for a Cox proportional-hazards survival model, bearing in mind that the "event" here is death.
-Display your response variable, and explain briefly what the `+` signs attached to some of the variables mean, without using a technical term.
+Display your response variable, and explain briefly what the `+` signs attached to some of the values mean, without using a technical term.